Open-MBEE/exec-mmsri/README.md

 This is the reference implementation for MMS.
 For the source code, please head to [https://github.com/Open-MBEE/mms](https://github.com/Open-MBEE/mms).
 For more information about Open-MBEE, visit the [Open-MBEE Website](https://openmbee.org/).

 ## Quick Start

+Note this quick start is for getting a test instance up and is not recommended for production use.
+Different configs will be required for different deployment scenarios, environments and workloads (ex. elasticsearch should be a cluster instead of single node, different memory allocations, etc)

 ### Docker
 Installation instructions are found here: [Docker documentation](https://docs.docker.com/)